 - Do It Yourself – As I said above, I like to build things.
 The aspect of building my own brew setup was exciting in itself for me.
 I didn’t want to buy something off the shelf.

 Considering the above, I opted for an electric brew setup.
 As with many others, I leveraged heavily off of Kal’s design (www.electricbrewery.com) as well as a few other alternate electric brew setups floating out there.
 I ordered Stainless Steel Pots and performed the necessary modifications for an electric brew setup.
 As for the control panel, I ended up coming up with my own modified design that was simplified vs Kal’s design (ie. I didn’t use contactors, I didn’t have any alarms, I had to manually move cables to switch from my HLT to my BK etc, etc).
 Best of all….I used a toolbox for a panel (panels are expensive!).

 It wasn’t as nice or feature rich as Kal’s panel, but it came in cheaper and still gave me the same control over brewing temperatures.
 My brew equipment went through a couple changes (ie. bought small DC pumps and changed to a HERMS instead of batch mashing, then bought chuggers, etc) but I brewed with this panel for quite a while.
-Eventually I got thinking “it sure would be nice to have temperature profiles recorded from my brew”.
+Eventually I got thinking that it would be nice to have temperature profiles recorded from my brew sessions.
 I did a lot of searching again but this time found nothing that fit my requirements.
-I did find one or two products but they were not fully functional.
+I did find one or two products but they were not fully functional at the time.